ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

-We already know that the delegate property belongs to the `Downloader` class, to giving it `downloaderDelegate` as a property name is excessive.
+We already know that the delegate property belongs to the `Downloader` class, so giving it `downloaderDelegate` as a property name is excessive.

 Here's another counterexample: